-The vast majority of studies using C. elegans have relied on a strain named N2, from Bristol, England.
-Over the last years, hundreds of other wild C. elegans isolates have been collected from all over the world.
+The vast majority of C. elegans studies rely on the laboratory-adapted strain named N2, from Bristol, England.
+Over the last twenty years, hundreds of C. elegans strains have been collected worldwide from natural habitats.
 C. elegans is a self-fertilizing hermaphrodite and, therefore, different wild strains can be easily maintained as fully isogenic strains.
 These different strains have been used to identify quantitative trait loci that contribute to a variety of phenotypes, including anthelmintic and cancer chemotherapeutic resistance, and in several cases the precise genotypic variation that is causal to phenotypic variation has been determined {Reddy, 2009 #3369}{Ghosh, 2012 #3368}{Zdraljevic, 2017 #3594}{Brady, 2019 #3595}{Greene, 2016 #3377}{Burga, 2019 #3611}.
-Genomic information about the different strains is tabulated in the C. elegans Natural Diversity Resource (CeNDR), together with different tools for genome wide association (GWA) mapping {Cook, 2017 #3365}.
+Genomic information about the different strains is tabulated in the C. elegans Natural Diversity Resource (CeNDR), along with different tools for genome-wide association (GWA) mappings {Cook, 2017 #3365}.

-Here, we use wild C. elegans isolates to identify natural variation in loci that modifies the resistance to exogenous propionate supplementation.
-To mimic propionic acidemia metabolic conditions, we used animals fed a diet of Escherichia coli OP50, which is low in vitamin B12, resulting in low flux through the canonical propionate breakdown pathway {Watson, 2014 #2714;Watson, 2016 #3248}.
-GWA mapping using 132 strains identified two independent quantitative trait loci (QTL) associated with propionate resistance.
-For one of these loci, we identify the causal variant in glct-3, which encodes a predicted beta-1,3-glucuronyltransferase, and is an ortholog of human B3GAT1, 2, and 3.
+Here, we use wild C. elegans strains to identify natural variation in loci that modify the resistance to exogenous propionate supplementation.
+To mimic propionic acidemia metabolic conditions, we used animals fed a diet of Escherichia coli OP50, which is low in vitamin B12 and has low flux through the canonical propionate breakdown pathway {Watson, 2014 #2714;Watson, 2016 #3248}.
+A GWA mapping using 132 strains identified five independent genomic regions or quantitative trait loci (QTL) associated with propionate resistance.
+For one of these loci, we found the causal variant in glct-3, which encodes a predicted beta-1,3-glucuronyltransferase, and is an ortholog of human B3GAT1, 2, and 3.
 Glucuronyltransferases catalyze reactions between metabolites, specifically the addition of glucuronic acid to toxic metabolites such as drugs {Rowland, 2013 #3612}. [when I read a bit more, it seems that they can modify glycosylated proteins?
 We need more info here and for the Discussion from Nana/Stefan].
-Interestingly, loss of function mutations in glct-3 confer resistance to propionate.
+Interestingly, we determined that loss-of-function mutations in glct-3 confer resistance to propionate.
 Our data show that quantitative toxicity phenotyping can be used to identify candidate modifier genes of traits associated with inborn errors in human metabolism.

 RESULTS

-Different Sensitivities to Propionate in Wild C. elegans Strains
+C. elegans wild strains differ in sensitivities to exogenous propionate